mother-of-all-self-hosting/ansible-role-miniflux/docs/configuring-miniflux.md

 # Setting up Miniflux

-This is an [Ansible](https://www.ansible.com/) role which installs [Miniflux](https://github.com/httpjamesm/Miniflux) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Miniflux](https://miniflux.app/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Miniflux allows you to view StackOverflow threads without exposing your IP address, browsing habits, and other browser fingerprinting data to the website.
+Miniflux is a minimalist and opinionated feed reader.

-See the project's [documentation](https://github.com/httpjamesm/Miniflux/blob/main/README.md) to learn what Miniflux does and why it might be useful to you.
+See the project's [documentation](https://miniflux.app/docs/index.html) to learn what Miniflux does and why it might be useful to you.

+## Prerequisites

+To run a Forgejo instance it is necessary to prepare a [Postgres](https://www.postgresql.org) database server.

+If you are looking for an Ansible role for it, you can check out [this role (ansible-role-postgres)](https://github.com/mother-of-all-self-hosting/ansible-role-postgres) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.

 ## Adjusting the playbook configuration